 For example, let’s say you have created multiple templates for follow-up emails.
 By tagging all of those templates with the tag “Follow-Up,” you can track the best template.

-From the Templates tab, you can add or remove template tags by following these instructions:
+From the Templates page, you can add or remove template tags by following these instructions:

-- Select the template (or templates) you want to add or remove any tags from by clicking the checkbox next to the template name.
+- Select the template (or templates) you want to add tags to or remove any tags from by clicking the checkbox next to the template name.

 - When you select a template, a line of template action items will appear at the top of your list.
 Click the Tags icon.